 - Costs associated with the following credentials: Child Development Associate (CDA), Certified Child Care Professional (CCP), and Gateways Credentials (IDC, ECE, ITC, FCC, TA, SAYD, FSC)

-FY19 IPDF applications available Fall 2018, please check back.
+FY19 IPDF applications COMING SOON.
+Please check back.

 Click here to download the required W-9